ayushdiggiwal/Assignment-/Assignment/README.md

 #Nybula Assignment

-Hi,This is tharun kumar P from New Horizon College ,Bangalore
+My name is Ayush Diggiwal.
+I am MCA student from Ramaiah Institute of Technology, Bangalore

 The assignment which i choose was Scheduling meeting for teeraforms using an application which is Assignment-1.